Search the Health Library

 Recognizing that cancer therapy transcends the boundaries of medical disciplines, the idea for this new type of clinic was born.

-Now, patients calling for an appointment are seen in the clinic in less than a week; and in a single day, they receive a comprehensive evaluation.
+Now, patients calling for an appointment are seen in the clinic and receive a comprehensive evaluation.
 As patients travel from all over the world to seek the advice of pancreas cancer experts at the Skip Viragh Center for Pancreas Cancer Clinical Research and Patient Care, the clinic ensures not only the best and most advanced care, but the most efficient care as well.